sd-powell/portfolio_project_1/README.md

 These highlights were carefully selected to contrast against the primary colors, ensuring important elements stand out and guide the user’s focus effectively.

 ---

+### Typography

+Google Fonts was used to import the chosen fonts for use in the site.